SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

     }
     ```

     > 🐪 Here, we are using the [Simple language](https://camel.apache.org/components/3.18.x/languages/simple-language.html) in our integration flow again.
-In this instance we are using Simple expressions can to define/modify the payload in the exchange.
+In this instance we are using Simple expressions to define/modify the payload in the exchange.
 In the example above, we access the exchange properties and [create a date and set its format](https://camel.apache.org/components/3.18.x/languages/simple-language.html#_examples).

 - `Write BP-Dependants-Request-Log` data store operation: Data Store Name: `BP-Dependants-Request-Log`